belea7/GOL_Patterns_Network/README.md

 **Final project at Biological Computation course at The Open University of Israel**

+I created a neural network that receives a 10x10 Game of Life grid and classifies it as cyclic or not cyclic.
+Cyclic patterns are patterns that return to their initial state after some generations.
+The network has 3 layers: input layer with 100 cells, hidden layer with 5 neurons and output layer with 2 neurons.
+The network is trained with backprop algorithm that I fully implemented and reaches 80% success rate.

 Game of Life if a popular cellular automaton: https://playgameoflife.com/

 It contains interesting patterns with complex behavior, for example cyclic patterns that return to their initial state after certain amount of generations.
 For example: